Research for your business

 The KTP project has provided the company with a world-leading capability in matrix functions [...]
 The outcomes from the project have exceeded all expectation.Craig Lucas / Senior Technical Consultant, NAG

-Between 2010 and 2013, two Knowledge Transfer Partnerships (both partly government funded) funded full-time KTP Associates to translate algorithms developed in the Numerical Analysis Group at the School of Mathematics into codes in the NAG Library.
+Between 2010 and 2013, two Knowledge Transfer Partnerships (both partly government funded) funded full-time KTP Associates to translate algorithms developed in the Numerical Analysis Group at the Department of Mathematics into codes in the NAG Library.

 Major current areas of collaboration are in functions of matrices and algorithms related to correlation matrices, the latter being of particular interest in the finance sector.